 Are students able to complete tasks using the Notebook, NoteClipper, and Outline on the desktop?

-- Are designs/interactions as expected, are they intuitive?
+- Are designs/interactions working as expected, Are they intuitive?

-- Seven semi-structured interviews were conducted with university students over two days, January 16-17, 2019.
+- 7 semi-structured interviews with the participant of university students around two days, on January 16-17, 2019.

-- Interviews were conducted and recorded using GoToMeeting (see Appendix A).
+- Interviews were held and recorded using GoToMeeting (see Appendix A).

 - Report date: February 5, 2019

-- University students with daily mobile usage who use writing tools.
+- University students with daily mobile and desktop usage use writing tools.

-- Represented the following disciplines: computer science, theater performance, nursing, psychology, accounting, history, and anthropology.
+- Participants represented the following disciplines: computer science, theater performance, nursing, psychology, accounting, history, and anthropology.

-- Represented the following levels: one sophomore, four juniors, and two seniors.
+- Participants represented the following levels: one sophomore, four juniors, and two seniors.

-- Represented a variety of universities: CUNY Brooklyn College, University of Southern Mississippi, Pensacola Christian College, University of Maryland College Park, University of Utah, UNC Charlotte, and the University of Washington.
+- Participants represented in a variety of universities: CUNY Brooklyn College, University of Southern Mississippi, Pensacola Christian College, University of Maryland College Park, University of Utah, UNC Charlotte, and the University of Washington.